The Illinois Teaching and Certification Resource

 Question: How do I become an elementary teacher in Illinois?

-Answer: To become an elementary teacher in Illinois you must earn licensure (known in other states as certification) through the state’s Board of Education.
+Answer: To become an elementary teacher (Grades 1-6) in Illinois, you must earn licensure (known in other states as certification) through the state’s Board of Education.
 You need to complete an elementary teaching program as well as a student teaching assignment of 12 to 16 weeks.
-You must also pass the state’s teacher exams on basic skills and teaching standards.
+You must also pass the state’s teacher exams.

 Question: How do I become a kindergarten teacher in Illinois?

-Answer: To be a kindergarten teacher in Illinois, you need to get an early childhood education (Birth-Grade 2) license from the state.
-You must have a bachelor’s degree with a major in education and have completed a teacher preparation program.
+Answer: To be a kindergarten teacher in public schools in Illinois, you need to get an early childhood education (Birth-Grade 2) license from the state.
+You must have a bachelor’s degree with a major in early childhood education and have completed a teacher preparation program.
 You also have to have completed a student teaching experience and pass the Illinois certification exams.
 Early childhood private schools might or might not require state licensure.